List of Alaska ballot measures

-The U.S. state of Alaska has had a system of direct voting since 1956, when it was still a territory.
-The first ballot measures were related to statehood and the constitution of the new state.
+Alaska is a non-contiguous U.S. state on the northwest extremity of North America.
+Alaska was purchased by the United States in 1867, however, it did not become an incorporated territory of the United States until 1912.

+A ballot measure can be created by either citizens or the legislature.
+Additionally, any constitutional amendments to the Constitution of Alaska requires a supermajority of the legislature's support and a simple majority of voters' support.
+Additionally, the constitution mandates that a referendum must be held every ten years on whether to hold a constitutional convention.

+Alaska is one of two states that uses a ranked-choice voting system.
+The system was first implemented in the nonpartisan blanket primary for the 2022 special election for Alaska's at-large congressional district.
+In 2024, a measure to repeal the system narrowly failed.

+As of 2024, a total of 212 measures have appeared on the ballot.
+60 of them have failed and 152 have passed.

 Background

-Alaska was purchased by the United States in 1867, however, it did not become an incorporated territory of the United States until 1912.
 The Constitution of Alaska, itself ratified by a vote of the people in 1956, outlined specific guidelines for ballot measures in Article XI, stating that "the people may propose and enact laws by the initiative, and approve or reject acts of the legislature by the referendum."
 Congress approved statehood in 1958 and when Alaska formally entered the union in 1959, it became the 20th state to have a system of direct voting.

-In 1960, Alaskan voters saw seven ballot measures on election day, including an initiative that would move the state capital from Juneau to an undefined location in the Cook Inlet.
-While this measure was defeated, four of the first six initiatives proposed moving the location of the capital, with different proposals appearing on the ballot in 1962, 1974, 1978, and 1994.
-The 1974 initiative passed, but voters rejected the required funding for such a move in 1980.

-The Alaskan Legislature took steps to limit the number of measures that could appear on the ballot every year in 2004.
-The new rules, passed as a constitutional amendment, required that measures initiatives and referendums receive signatures from three-quarters of Alaska's legislative districts and increased the total number of signatures required.
+In 2004, the Alaskan Legislature took steps to limit the number of measures that could appear on the ballot each year.
+The new rules required that measures initiatives and referendums receive signatures from three-quarters of Alaska's legislative districts and increased the total number of signatures required to a tenth of voters in the most recent election.

-In 2020, Alaska became the second state in the nation to adopt a ranked-choice voting system when Ballot Measure 2 passed by less than 4,000 votes.
+In 2020, Alaska became the second state, after Maine, in the nation to adopt a ranked-choice voting system when Ballot Measure 2 passed by less than 4,000 votes.
 Implementation of this system was postponed while state courts processed several legal challenges, but the Alaska Supreme Court upheld the measure in January 2022.
 The system was first used in the 2022 special election primary.
+In 2024, a measure to repeal the system was held but failed by a margin of less than 700 votes.

+Types of ballot measures

+Citizen-initiated

+There are two types of citizen-initiated ballot measures in Alaska.
+Both types must be proposed by a three-member committee of citizens and receive the qualifying amount of signatures within a year of the committee proposing the measure.